sculpin/sculpin.io/source/index.md

 the underlying template language by not leveraging template inheritance.

-Sculpin, on the other hand, treats the content as if it was a template and properly extends the request layouts using Twig template inheritance the way it was intended.
+Sculpin, on the other hand, treats the content as if it was a template and properly extends the requested layouts using Twig template inheritance.

 ## Project Status